Peter Schiønning: Personal life

 Marie Christine von Nägler 1775 by Beenfeldt.

 Schiørring was married to Maria Christina von Nägler (1755-1827) on 9 October 1772 in Helsingør.
 She was the daughter of colonel-lieutenant Jeremias von Nägler (c.
 1723–1804) and Sophia Elisabeth Bruun (c.
 1733–99).
-She bore him a son and two daughters of whom the son did not survive childhood.
+They had a son and two daughters; the son did not survive childhood.

 After receiving his sentence, Schiønning moved to Vordingborg.
 He later moved back to Copenhagen.
 He is buried at Copenhagen's Assistens Cemetery.

 Schiønning's vast personal archives were later presented the Copenhagen University Library.
 They are now in the collection of the National Library of Denmark.
 The archives comprise a wide range of diabries, journals, essays, letters and poetry.
 His diary (+1,000 pages)m entitled Strøtanker), provides a detailed first-hand account of the life of a Danish naval officer in the second half of the 18th century.

-Schiønning's Song Book (Schiønnings Visebog) is a collection of 93 Sanish songs, mostly written in the first half of the 18th century, compiled by Schiønning.
+Schiønning's Song Book (Schiønnings Visebog) is a collection of 93 Spanish songs, mostly written in the first half of the 18th century, compiled by Schiønning.
 Many of the songs are not known from other sources.